 Attendance/Student Engagement Policy: Attendance and engagement are the most critical activities for success in this course.
 The instructor maintains records of the student's attendance and submission of assignments throughout the semester.
-The student is expected to attend at least eighty percent (80%) of the total class meetings and submit at least eighty percent (80%) of the total class meetings and submit at least eighty percent (80%) of the total class meetings and submit at least eighty percent (80%) of the total class assignments to have the best chance of success.
+The student is expected to attend at least eighty percent (80%) of the total class meetings and submit at least eighty percent (80%) of the total class assignments to have the best chance of success.
 If the student fails to meet these minimum requirements, the instructor may remove the student from the class with an X, upon their discretion, to help the student from harming their GPA.
 If the student cannot receive an X, the instructor will assign an F.